volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 type FunctionReturnType = ReturnType<typeof getUser>;
 ```

-Same, as with Parameters and ConstructionParameters, it is useful when you work with an external library and want to get a return type of the imported function:
+As with Parameters and ConstructionParameters, it is useful when you are working with an external library and want to get a return type of the imported function:

 ```typescript
 const getUser = () => ({